d-herz/Real-skateparks/README.md

 <h3 align="left">About this project:</h3>
 <p align="left">
 A fun project made to demonstrate and practice my HTML and CSS skills.
+The site is a portfolio of skatepark pictures, of which each can be clicked on and viewed.
+All the pictures displayed on the page were taken by me!
 </p>

 <h3 align="left">Quick facts about this project:</h3>